evont/koa-vuessr-middleware/README.md

 ## **usage**

-if you want to run in production mode, you should run `buildssr` command first
+if you want to run in production mode, you should run `vuessr` command first

 ```javascript
 const koa = require('koa');